-Anticipated HR Changes
+• Anticipated HR Changes

-As technology developed for use by blind persons continues to develop we will need to employ staff that has a wider knowledge base than what they have required in the past.
+As technology for blind persons continues to advance, we will need to employ staff that has a wider knowledge base than what they have required in the past.

 Orientation and Mobility instruction which teaches the skills to travel independently in a variety of environments has been shown to be a critical component in the overall success of customers in their educational and vocational endeavors as well as their overall independence and feeling of self worth.
 Our current complement of O & M Instructors is not able to provide a sufficient frequency of instruction to allow our students to become proficient in the skills of independent travel during their center program.
-Additional instructors are needed in this area.
+Additional instructors are needed in this area and we have transferred an administrative position to the O & M area increasing our O & M staff from three to four.